fzliu/fzliu.github.io/_posts/2021-12-23-a-gentle-introduction-to-vector-databases.md

 __Now let's compute distances__

 With the normalized vectors in place, we can now compute an inverted similarity metric using the Euclidean distance between vectors (lower = more similar).
+Euclidean distance is the most common distance/similarity metric available to vector database users:

 ```python
 >>> import numpy as np